Responsibility &

 Completed Energy Initiatives:

-1. Lactalis American Group has initiated projects to introduce LED lighting throughout the manufacturing facilities across the country.
+1. Lactalis American Group has initiated projects to introduce LED lighting throughout our manufacturing facilities across the country.
 These lights are more energy efficient, reducing our need for electricity along with providing a safer work environment and increased visibility.
-Typically, we reduce our wattage per light fixture by about 74% upon project completion.
+Typically, we reduce our wattage per light fixture by about 74% upon project completion.2. since 2020, Lactalis American Group since 2020, has lowered electricity usage by Kwh / 1,000 lbs produced by more than 11%!

 Ongoing Energy Initiatives: